Icon for yo — I

 me (after comparisons)

-After comparison words, "yo" sometimes translates as "me."
-Spanish always uses the subject form here, because a verb is implied ("taller than I am").
-Casual English drops that verb and switches to "me."
+After comparison words, 'yo' sometimes translates as "me."
+Spanish always uses the subject 'yo' here, because the verb is implied ("taller than I am").
+English naturally drops the verb and switches to "me."

 Ella es más alta que yo = She is taller than me